Rosacea: Causes and Natural Support Strategies

 A variety of issues may lead to rosacea, a chronic and complex skin condition.
 Chronic stress is certainly one of them.

 Chronic stress and poor sleep may both lead to increased inflammation and a compromised immune system that may lead to an array of health conditions, including rosacea and other skin issues.
-Stress and anxiety may also trigger or worsen the symptoms of rosacea, whereas stress management techniques, such as breathing exercises and plenty of rest may help with is symptoms (15).
+Stress and anxiety may also trigger or worsen the symptoms of rosacea, whereas stress management techniques, such as breathing exercises and plenty of rest may help with its symptoms (15).

 Best Tests for Individuals Struggling with Rosacea